Ireland: Don’t you just love it?

 Money: The yes you can attitude

-Managing money is a key life skill.
-Lets be honest we do need a degree of financial security.
+Let’s be honest, we do need a degree of financial security.

 We can have issues with being controlled by or overspending money.
 Money mismanagement has negative effects on relationships/marriages.
 It is a key skill in learning responsibility.